maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 There is currently no "else" clause available with this block.

-An example question is available by importing `Doc-Examples\Reveal_block_example.xml`.
+An example question is available by importing `Doc-Examples\Dynamic-Blocks\Reveal_block_example.xml`.

 ### Interaction with MCQ input types